soda480/ascii-animator/README.md

 [![PyPI version](https://badge.fury.io/py/ascii-animator.svg)](https://badge.fury.io/py/ascii-animator)
 [![python](https://img.shields.io/badge/python-3.7%20%7C%203.8%20%7C%203.9%20%7C%203.10-teal)](https://www.python.org/downloads/)

 A simple ASCII text animator.

-The `ascii-art-animator` CLI will take as input a GIF image - extract all the frames from it, convert each frame to ASCII art using [ascii-magic](https://pypi.org/project/ascii-magic/), then display each frame to the terminal using [l2term](https://pypi.org/project/l2term/).
+The `ascii-art-animator` CLI will take as input a GIF image, extract all the frames from it, convert each frame to ASCII art using [ascii-magic](https://pypi.org/project/ascii-magic/), then display each frame to the terminal using [l2term](https://pypi.org/project/l2term/).

 ### Installation
 ```bash